wikiwi/webpack-content-chunks/README.md

 ## How it works

 _webpack-content-chunks_ uses webpack stats to gather information about existing chunks.
-It then groups chunks originating from the same line of code together as a single `code split`.
+It then groups content chunks originating from the same line of code together as a single `code split`.

 ## Troubleshooting